 Rhetoric and Composition and English language studies, writing and writing pedagogy, genre studies, variation and standardization, Standardized Edited English.

 I study everyday genres—student’s academic analysis papers, tax accountants’ letters to IRS agents, citizens’ letters to the editor.
 I also write theory, working to understand how people take action through genres, how genres change, and how they work for power and prestige.
-And I apply my research to teaching: writing textbooks, designing courses, and arguing for the most effective ways to teach writing.
+And I apply my research to teaching: writing textbooks, designing courses, and arguing for more effective ways to teach writing.
 I have also directed the First- and Second-Year English program and the Writing Across the Curriculum program, so I am interested in such administrative topics as assessment, curriculum design, and mentoring.

 Writing Genres.
 Carbondale IL: Southern Illinois University Press, 2004.

 - Finalist for CCCC Outstanding Book Award 2006.